Oforipianist/Emmanuel-ofori-Digital-Health/README.md

 Note
 This Shiny app is a simple demonstration of creating interactive visualizations and summary statistics for a health-related dataset.
 It can be extended with additional features and more complex analyses as needed.

+This is a link to my deployed shinyapp on shinyapp.io: https://ofori.shinyapps.io/Health_App/
 # By Emmanuel Asante Ofori